 While it is possible to simply hold NXM tokens, there are economic incentives to be an active member of the mutual.
 Membership actions (other than buying cover) result in rewards in the form of new NXM tokens - this is essentially a version of 'mining' - effort provided to the system results in new tokens being minted.
 Therefore, by not participating in these activities the value of NXM tokens may be diluted.

 Purchasing NXM Tokens can be performed directly on the Nexus Mutual platform, there is no need to go to an exchange, all your need is Ether.
-The token price is set according to the level of funding against the Minimum Capital Requirement (MCR) and the number of tokens in issue.
+The token price is set according to the level of funding against the Minimum Capital Requirement (MCR) and the MCR itself.
 More detail can be found on the Token Model page.

 Redeeming NXM Tokens can also be performed directly on the Nexus Mutual platform, subject to the following restrictions:

 The Capital Pool must be above the MCR.

 There must be enough liquidity in Ether in the Capital Pool.

 Volume restrictions apply to prevent the funding levels dropping below 100% of the MCR.

 NXM are burned in exchange for Ether at the current token price less 2.5%.